MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/manage/health-dashboard-overview.md

 manager: scotv
 audience: Admin
 ms.topic: article
-ms.service: o365-administration
 ms.localizationpriority: medium
 ms.custom:
 - AdminSurgePortfolio
 - okr_smb
 - AdminTemplateSet
-description: "Get an overview of Microsoft 365 Message center and its role in tracking new and changed features and other important announcements."
+description: "Get an overview of Microsoft 365 Health dashboard and its role in keeping you up to date on the health of your Microsoft 365 organization."
 ---

 # Microsoft 365 Health dashboard